xbeat/Machine-Learning/README.md

 Reinforcement Learning from Human Feedback (RLHF) is a technique used to align language models with human preferences.
 It involves training two key components: policy models (PMs) and reward models (RMs).
 This process aims to improve the quality and relevance of language model outputs by incorporating human judgments.

+## Decoding the Confusion Matrix in Machine Learning with Python

+Understanding the Confusion Matrix

+The confusion matrix is a fundamental tool in machine learning for evaluating classification models.
+It provides a tabular summary of a model's performance by comparing predicted classes against actual classes.

 ## Exploring Arithmetic of Dynamical Systems with Python

 Introduction to Dynamical Systems